Smile first

 faithful companion -- the dog.

-I am always excited when I discover more intelligent proof
+I am always excited when I discover more intelligent prooffor the importance of happiness.
+It helps me add to

 my understanding of why I think happiness is so vital.